MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 //#define PIDTEMPBED
 ```
 Enable `PIDTEMPBED` to use PID for the bed heater (at the same PWM frequency as the extruders).
-With the default PID_dT the PWM frequency is 7.689Hz, fine for driving a square wave into a resistive load without significant impact on FET heating.
-This also works fine on a Fotek SSR-10DA Solid State Relay into a 250W heater.
+With the default PID_dT the PWM frequency is 7.689 Hz, fine for driving a square wave into a resistive load without significant impact on FET heating.
+This also works fine on a Fotek SSR-10DA Solid State Relay into a 250 W heater.
 If your configuration is significantly different than this and you don't understand the issues involved, you probably shouldn't use bed PID until it's verified that your hardware works.
 Use `M303 E-1` to tune the bed PID for this option.

 ```cpp
 //#define BED_LIMIT_SWITCHING